NordicSemiconductor/zcbor/README.md

 Build system
 ------------

-There is some Cmake code available which requires Zephyr to run.
+There is some CMake code available which requires Zephyr to run.
-The `target_cddl_source()` Cmake function sets up build steps necessary to call the script on the provided CDDL file, and adds the generated file as well as the cbor_decode library to your project.
+The `target_cddl_source()` CMake function sets up build steps necessary to call the script on the provided CDDL file, and adds the generated file as well as the cbor_decode library to your project.
 As long as the `target_cddl_source()` function is called in your project, you should be able to #include the generated file and use it in your code.

 Usage Example